timvieira/blog/content/backprop-and-chainrule.md

   output variable, $z_n$, which represents the quantity we'd like to maximize.

 <!-- (It is possible to generalize this story to compute Jacobians of functions
-with multi-variate outputs by "scalarizing" the objective, e.g., multiply the outputs by a vector.
+with multivariate outputs by "scalarizing" the objective, e.g., multiply the outputs by a vector.
 This Gives an efficient program for computing Jacobian vector products that can be used to extra Jacobians.)  -->